Solutions to successfully re-engage returning mums

-Forward thinking organisations know that helping women make a successful return to work after maternity has to be a priority.
-The maternity transition is a crunch time in women's lives when their careers are put at risk, with many dipping out of the workforce or finding their career development stalls.
+Forward-thinking organisations know that removing the barriers that prevent women successfully returning to work after maternity has to be a priority.
+The maternity transition is a crunch time in women's professional lives, as most new mums face barriers when it comes to re-engaging with work and continuing their career development.

 This weakens the female talent pipeline.
-It is a significant contributor to the low numbers of women in senior roles and the gender pay gap.
+It is a significant contributor to why gender diversity decreases at senior levels and the gender pay gap.
 Helping women through the maternity transition, so they return engaged, positive and able to keep up career momentum brings significant benefits to organisations:

 Stronger female talent pipeline